brainhack-ch/nwbview/README.md

 ## To install and run using cargo

+**Note:** HDF5 needs to be installed in your system as cargo will try to locate the HDF5 root directory and/or headers.

 First install the `cargo` package manager and then run the following command to install `nwbview`.

 ```shell